Faculty and Staff

-Emily grew up in Haverhill Massachusetts.
-She then moved to New York City, studied fine arts she received an associates in arts from Fashion Institute of Technology and received a bachelor of fine arts from the School of Visual Arts.
-Her undergraduate focuses were painting, art history and art therapy.
+For the majority of Emily's childhood she grew up in Haverhill Massachusetts.
+She then moved to New York City and studied fine arts.
+She received an associates in arts from Fashion Institute of Technology and received a bachelor of fine arts from the School of Visual Arts.
+Her undergraduate focuses were painting, sculpture, art history and art therapy.

-Emily then attended graduate and post graduate school from 2004 until 2020 and earned masters of education in special education, a masters of education in visual arts, a postgraduate degree in applied behavioral analysis with a focus in autism and a doctorate in Education with a focus in administration and leadership.
+Emily then earned a masters of education in special education, a masters of education in visual arts, a postgraduate degree in applied behavioral analysis with a focus in autism and a doctorate in education with a focus in administration and leadership.

-Emily is currently the founder and director of Shoe Town Art Center in Haverhill Massachusetts.
-Being in the field of special education for so many years, Emily has noticed there are not many after school opportunities for children and adults with disabilities, that was the original reason why Emily was inspired to open Shoe Town Art Center in 2011.
-Since then Shoe Town Art Center has become a place for ALL people to feel welcome, regardless of their skill level or needs.
-Emily’s experience and advanced education allows her to work comfortably with students and support a variety of diverse.
+Emily is currently the director of Shoe Town Art Center.
+She was inspired to open Shoe Town Art Center in 2010.
+Since then Shoe Town Art Center has become a place for ALL people to feel welcome.
+Emily’s experience and advanced education allows her to work comfortably with her students.